 Take the 6-well plates out from the incubator.
 Carefully pipette the conditioned media into 15 mL sterile centrifuge tubes.
 Put the tubes on ice.
 Pipette the media in the “media only” well into a separate 15 mL sterile centrifuge tube.

+Note: Before this step, make sure to check under the microscope to see if the cells attach.
+If not, one can use coated plates at step 2.4.8 to allow better attachment or include the floating cells in the counting step.

 Add 0.5 mL of cell detachment solution into each well of the 6-well plate.
 Check if the tumor cells round up every minute.
 Once the tumor cells round up, gently tap the side of the plate to help the cells detach.